|

 MILA Solutions, LLC, formed in 2007 to provide the aerospace community with media products, strategic communications and project management services.

 MILA is pronounced MY-luh, and is an acronym for the Merritt Island Launch Annex, the earliest name for the area that eventually became the Kennedy Space Center.
-The area gave its name to the MILA Spaceflight and Tracking Data Network Station, which was established in 1966 and supported launches from the Cape until it was closed in 2011 following the conclusion of the Space Shuttle Program.
-There's another reason why the company is named MILA Solutions, but we only share the secret with people we work with.
+The area also gave its name to the MILA Spaceflight and Tracking Data Network Station, which was established in 1966 and supported launches from the Cape until it was closed in 2011 following the conclusion of the Space Shuttle Program.
+There's another reason why the company is named MILA Solutions, but you'll have to ask about the story.

-By the way, current and past clients include NASA, Clear Channel's WMMB radio in Brevard County, Delaware North Parks (operator of the Kennedy Space Center Visitor Complex), the Coalition for Space Exploration, Space Florida, United Space Alliance, The Astronauts Memorial Foundation and news publications including the National Space Society's Ad Astra magazine and the space.com website.
-We've even helped a friend or two with their website.
+MILA Solutions' current and past clients include NASA, the Space Foundation, WMMB-AM radio in Brevard County, Delaware North (operator of the Kennedy Space Center Visitor Complex), the Coalition for Space Exploration, Space Florida, United Space Alliance, The Astronauts Memorial Foundation and news publications including the National Space Society's Ad Astra magazine and Space.com.
+We've even helped a friend or two in building and managing their websites.

-If you have a special project that needs some creative help, or some writing that needs to be done -- whether for a press release, a feature in your company publication, or for your website -- feel free to send us a note at info@milasolutions.com so we can talk about it and get things done for you quickly and with quality.
+If you have a special project that could use a fresh, creative approach; or writing that needs to be done -- whether for a press release, a feature in your company publication, or for your website -- feel free to send us a note at jbanke@milasolutions.com so we can talk about it and get things done for you quickly and with quality.

 Pictured here is the launch of an Apollo Saturn 1B from pad 39B at the Kennedy Space Center.
 It's one of the coolest looking rockets in space program history.